jamii/streaming-consistency/materialize/README.md

 All systems go.
 Hit ctrl-c when you're ready to shut everything down.
 ```

-Leave that running for now.
+Leave that running for now and check out the outputs in `./tmp` in another terminal.

----

-In another terminal check out the outputs: